suikan4github/kaiten-yaki/ubuntu_en.md

 By the configuration parameters, you can apply these scripts to relatively wide variation of the system.
 For example, you can configure the system to accept 2, 3 or 4 distributions in a HDD/SSD, as you want.

-Following is the HDD/SSD partitioning plan of these scripts.
+Following is the HDD/SSD partitioning plan of these scripts ( In case of BIOS, the disk has MBR and doesn't have EFI partition).

 ![Partition Diagram](image/partition_diagram_0.png)

-While the EFI partition is depicted here, that is not needed if you install to the system with BIOS.
-This can be controllable from a parameter.
-Also, the size of Linux "/" volume is configurable from a parameter.
+The logical volume size of each Linux distribution ($LVROOT) can be controlled from a configuration parameter.

 As depicted the LVM volume group has only one physical volume.

 # Test environment
 These scripts are tested with following environment.
-- VMWare Workstation 15.5 ( EFI )
+- VMWare Workstation 15.5.7 ( EFI/BIOS )
 - Ubuntu 20.04.2 amd64 desktop
 - Ubuntu Mate 20.04.2 amd64 desktop